atwright147/cart/README.md

 cart.remove({ id: 1 });  // remove row where id equals 1
 cart.remove({ uuid: '<uuid2>' });  // remove row where uuid equals <uuid2>
 ```

+Please refer to the included demos for working examples of CommonJS and UMD usage.